 The fast paced development in the digital environment promotes a wide range of ambivalences that affect and constantly challenge us in almost all areas of life.
 Digitalisation offers immense opportunities for personal participation and opens up new areas of innovation, but at the same time demands the development of digital sovereignty and the definition of appropriate frameworks.
 A characteristic feature of digitalisation is that social reality is transformed into objectifying data structures, making data use ubiquitous in more and more areas.

 The so-called sharing economy promises to fundamentally change consumption patterns, value chains as well as economic activities.
-In our research, we investigate, among other things, the efficiency, mechanics, and evolution of sharing markets, the impact of the sharing economy on market, industry, and employment structures, the role of data and data access, and the need for regulatory reforms.
-In addition, we investigate complementary aspects of the platform economy and Internet policy.
+In our research, we investigated, among other things, the efficiency, mechanics, and evolution of sharing markets, the impact of the sharing economy on market, industry, and employment structures, the role of data and data access, and the need for regulatory reforms.
+In addition, we investigated complementary aspects of the platform economy and Internet policy.

-The research group combines theory construction on business model innovation with the empirical analysis of sectoral data-led innovation processes, e.g. in education, open data, mobility or the creative industries.
+The research group combined theory construction on business model innovation with the empirical analysis of sectoral data-led innovation processes, e.g. in education, open data, mobility or the creative industries.
 Today’s production of infinite amounts of data by humans has a lasting impact on how business models are designed, even forcing well-established market participants to rethink and alter their business models.
 Data-driven business model innovation is therefore highly relevant for corporate practice and policy.

 The term digital sovereignty has been used to describe a new model for people and collectives in the digital world that focuses on competences, duties and rights.
-The research group uses integrative approaches of practice-oriented design research to investigate the constitution and coordination of personal and collective scope for action and decision-making with regard to the use and appropriation on one hand, and the designability on the other.
+The research group used integrative approaches of practice-oriented design research to investigate the constitution and coordination of personal and collective scope for action and decision-making with regard to the use and appropriation on one hand, and the designability on the other.